 Part of the healing process includes getting necessary lab testing and exploring your unique journey to identify what may have triggered your condition and what you must do to heal.

-We recommend lab testing on an individualized basis in my clinic, but in the case of endometriosis we always investigate hormones and gut health.
+We recommend lab testing on an individualized basis in my clinic.
+In the case of endometriosis we always investigate hormones and gut health.

 Read more about the Autoimmune Hormone Connection.